-In Germany, especially around Christmas and the New Year you see them everywhere… Toadstool ornaments, Chimney Sweet figures, Marzipan Piggies with coins or 4 Leaf Clover in their mouths.
-These German good luck symbols didn’t just come out of nowhere… they all have history and legend to explain why they are lucky.
-Some luck charms go back to Pagan times, others just to the Middle Ages, but all make a bit of sense in their context.
-Do these objects really bring luck?
-Hard to say… but it certainly doesn’t hurt to hang a lucky horseshoe (points UP) over the door!
+You see them everywhere in Germany, especially around Christmas and the New Year: Toadstool ornaments, Chimney Sweet figures, Marzipan Piggies with coins or 4 Leaf Clover in their mouths.
+These German good luck symbols didn’t just come out of nowhere; they all have history and legend to explain why they are lucky.
+Some luck charms go back to Pagan times, others just to the Middle Ages, but all make some sense in their context.
+Do these objects REALLY bring luck?
+It’s hard to say, but hanging a lucky horseshoe (points UP) over the door certainly doesn’t hurt!

 German Good Luck Symbols